Rethinking the National Interest

 Rating : 4/5 ( Downloads)

-Book Synopsis Rethinking the National Interest: Putin's Turn in Russian Foreign Policy by :
+Book Synopsis Rethinking the National Interest by : John Louie Clarke

-Download or read book Rethinking the National Interest: Putin's Turn in Russian Foreign Policy written by and published by .
-This book was released on 2008 with total page 87 pages.
+Download or read book Rethinking the National Interest written by John Louie Clarke and published by .
+This book was released on 2004 with total page 90 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: The paper examines the historical and political roots behind a transformation in Russian foreign policy undertaken by President Vladimir Putin in the wake of the terrorist acts of September 11, 2001.
-Putin, the first foreign leader to voice support for the United States, proceeded to forge a new strategic relationship with the US and embarked on a wider policy of rapprochement with the West.
-Since then, Russia's initial, unequivocal support for the US has been compromised by disagreements over the war in Iraq.
-Yet, current Russian foreign policy is vastly different from the previous decade's in that, using the opportunity and the rhetoric of the war on terrorism, it has made a normative choice in favor of Westernization and in favor of a strategic partnership with the United States and Europe.
-The paper posits that the realignment in Russian foreign and security policy is revolutionary and has lasting value.
-This is neither an ad hoc marriage of convenience nor a policy of playing a weaker hand, but a profound reappraisal of Russia's national interests and place in the world, defying centuries-old imperial paradigms.
-In order to appreciate the magnitude of this change, one has to look beyond the Putin presidency and transformations of the past decade into the historical roots of Russian statehood and foreign policy.
+Book excerpt: This paper examines the historical and political roots behind the transformation in Russian foreign policy in the wake of the terrorist acts of September 11, 2001.
+Although the war in Iraq tempered Russia's initial, unequivocal support for the United States, current Russian foreign policy is vastly different from her policy in the previous decade.
+Using the opportunity and rhetoric of the war on terrorism, Russia has made a normative choice in favor of Westernization and a strategic partnership with the United States and Europe.

-Rethinking the National Interest: Putin's Turn in Russian Foreign Policy Related Books
+Rethinking the National Interest Related Books

 Rethinking the National Interest: Putin's Turn in Russian Foreign Policy